 B.Level of detail of the source categories to which an adjustment applies

-Existing technical guidance on adjustments does not provide much information on the extent to which changes across several Nomenclature For Reporting (NFR) sources could, or should, be aggregated and reported as one adjustment application, or reported as many individual adjustment applications.
+Existing technical guidance on adjustments does not provide much information on the extent to which recalculations across several Nomenclature For Reporting (NFR) sources could, or should, be aggregated and reported as one adjustment application, or reported as many individual adjustment applications.

 It is considered good practice to report an adjustment for each individual source category (as defined in the NFR reporting structure), and not at a finer resolution.
-However, the sectoral resolution to which an adjustment is applied should be guided by the underlying reason for the methodology revisions, so that all changes can be captured in a single adjustment.
+However, the sectoral resolution to which an adjustment is applied should be guided by the underlying reason for the methodology change, so that all resulting recalculations can be captured in a single adjustment.
 This is particularly the case where there are links or impacts across different sources.
-For example, in manure management, if an underlying parameter is changed that has an impact on ammonia emissions from all livestock classes, then it is sensible to aggregate these and report the total impact as a single adjustment, labelled as being for the source sector “3.B Manure management” even if it is a sum of changes to several sources.
+For example, in manure management, if an underlying parameter is changed that has an impact on ammonia emissions from all livestock classes, then it is sensible to aggregate the resulting recalculations and report the total impact as a single adjustment, labelled as being for the source sector “3.B Manure management” even if it is a sum of recalculations made to several sources.

 This approach avoids the need for Parties to include an excessive amount of data in the reporting templates, and also allows the expert reviewers to work more efficiently.
 However, it may not always be simple to present the adjustment in this way if there are impacts across numerous or diverse NFR sources.

-In the example given above, it would be particularly important for the Party to provide sufficiently detailed supporting information as part of the adjustment application, so that all the revisions within 3.B Manure management are transparent and can be reviewed by an expert review team.
+In the example given above, it would be particularly important for the Party to provide sufficiently detailed supporting information as part of the adjustment application, so that all the changes within 3.B Manure management emission calculations are transparent and can be reviewed by an expert review team.

 C.Scope of an individual adjustment

 The adjustment process allows Parties to create a version of their national emission estimates for compliance assessment that changes non-compliance into compliance for those pollutants for which an adjustment application is requested or has, in the past, been approved.
 This is done by removing the impact of selected past improvements that have been made to the inventory that are detrimental to achieving compliance with given ceilings or ERCs.
-This process does not require the removal of revisions to the inventory that have been beneficial to achieving compliance.
+This process does not require the removal of inventory recalculations that have been beneficial to achieving compliance.

-However, when considering revisions that have been made to an individual source (an “individual source” being defined by the NFR reporting structure), many national inventory compilers have considered it appropriate to include all revisions in their adjustment application (both beneficial and detrimental) and report a net change.
+However, when considering recalculations that have been applied to an individual source (an “individual source” being defined by the NFR reporting structure), many national inventory compilers have considered it appropriate to include all recalculations in their adjustment application (both beneficial and detrimental) and report a net impact of recalculations.
 The expert review teams have considered this to be best practice but note that this approach is not required by the Executive Body decisions relating to adjustments.

-In some cases, selecting only the revisions that would be beneficial to attaining compliance would be very complex.
-For example, quantifying an adjustment under ERCs for passenger cars by accounting for revisions to emission factors is expected to be complex.
+In some cases, selecting only the recalculations that would be beneficial to attaining compliance would be very complex.
+For example, quantifying an adjustment under ERCs for passenger cars by accounting for recalculations caused by changes to emission factors is expected to be complex.
 It is even more involved for a national inventory compiler to selectively include only the changes to specific types of passenger cars or driving conditions that would be beneficial for compliance with an ERC.

 Applying for an inventory adjustment under emission reduction commitments